Fort Myers, FL Solar Panels

 Get My Custom EstimateSolar Panel Systems in Fort Myers

-We’ve mapped thousands of solar installations across Fort Myers — from McGregor to Gateway and beyond.
-Explore the heatmap below to see just how many of your neighbors have already made the switch to solar.
-Click any hexagon to see the number of installations in that area!
+We’ve mapped thousands of solar installations across Fort Myers to show just how many of your neighbors have already made the switch.
+Explore the heatmap below to see which communities — from Cape Coral to Gateway — are leading the way in solar adoption!

 Leasing Solar Panels

-With a solar lease, you pay a fixed monthly amount — determined by your system’s estimated annual production — rather than purchasing the panels outright.
-That means no large upfront cost, no maintenance responsibilities, and no worrying about repairs.
-Palmetto owns the system and handles everything, backed by a 90% production guarantee.
-If you’d like to understand how a lease compares to buying, this breakdown covers the key differences.
+Fort Myers homeowners served by Lee County Electric Cooperative (LCEC) have access to a solar lease through Palmetto’s LightReach program.
+With a lease, you pay a fixed monthly amount — determined by your system’s estimated annual production — rather than purchasing the panels outright.
+There’s no large upfront cost, and Palmetto owns and maintains the system for you.

 Go solar without the investment